 Provisions expressly mentioned in the judgment/order text.

-Warehoused goods clearance requires bill of entry, full payment, and proper officer approval before home consumption release.
+Warehoused goods clearance requires bill of entry, duty payment, and proper officer approval, with limited title relinquishment rights.

-Warehoused goods may be cleared for home consumption only after a bill of entry is filed, the import duty, interest, fine and penalties payable are paid, and the proper officer makes an order for clearance.
-The clearance order may also be made electronically through the customs automated system on risk evaluation and appropriate selection criteria.
-Before such an order, the owner may relinquish title to the goods on payment of payable penalties and is then not liable to pay duty, but this option is not available where an offence appears to have been committed under the Customs Act or any other law.
+Warehoused goods may be cleared for home consumption only on presentation of a bill of entry, payment of import duty, interest, fine and penalties, and an order of clearance by the proper officer.
+The clearance order may also be made electronically through the customs automated system on the basis of risk evaluation and appropriate selection criteria.
+Before such order, the owner may relinquish title on payment of payable penalties, but not where an offence appears to have been committed.

 Full Summary is available for active users!